EKEC 261 / EU Regulation

 We build your Emirates-specific case

 We submit a formal EC261 claim letter to Emirates' claims department in Dubai, citing the specific ECJ ruling that applies to your disruption.
 For EU-departing flights, we emphasise Emirates' EC261 obligations.
-If Emirates rejects or fails to respond within 8 weeks, we escalate to the relevant EU aviation authority — Emirates' compliance rate at ADR stage exceeds 70%.
+If Emirates rejects or fails to respond within 8 weeks, we escalate to the relevant EU aviation authority — Emirates' ADR process is available for escalation.

 3